pylelab/USalign/readme.txt

-   2019/03/17: Added the -cp option for circular permutation 2019/03/27: Added the -mirror option for mirror structure alignment 2019/04/25: The RNA-align algorithm was published by Bioinformatics 2019/07/24: Fix bug in displaying matching residues.
+   2019/03/17: Added the -cp option for circular permutation 2019/03/27: Added the -mirror option for mirror structure alignment 2019/04/25: The RNA-align algorithm was published by Bioinformatics 2019/07/24: Fixed bug in displaying matching residues.
-               Add GDT and MaxSub to TMscore program
+               Added GDT and MaxSub to TMscore program.
+   2019/08/18: Prevent excessive circular permutation alignment by -cp.
 ===============================================================================

 =========================